Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 ![Alt Image Text](../images/az305_8_21.png "Body image")

-### Azure Data Lake Storage Gen2
+### 6-2 Azure Data Lake Storage Gen2

-Azure Data Lake Storage Gen2 plays a vital role in Azure Data Lake by providing a secure, scalable platform to store large data volumes.
+**Azure Data Lake Storage Gen2 plays a vital role in Azure Data Lake by providing a secure, scalable platform to store large data volume**s.
 It is tailored to support high-performance analytics and machine learning operations.

 Here are some of its core features: